Course

 Communication

 Communication is an essential and fundamental component used during the nursing process.
-The RN must communicate verbally, in writing, or electronically with members of the healthcare team, patients, and their families in all aspects of the nursing care provided to patients.
-These communications must be appropriately documented in the patient record or nursing care plan.
-Because RNs plan, coordinate, initiate, and implement a multidisciplinary team's approach to patient care, collaboration is crucial to the communication process.
-When patient conditions or situations exceed the RN's level of competency, the RN must be prepared to seek out other RNs with greater competency or other health care providers with differing knowledge and skillsets and actively cooperate to ensure patient safety.
-(10,11)
+The RN must communicate verbally, in writing, or electronically with healthcare team members, patients, and their families in all aspects of the nursing care provided to patients.
+The patient record or nursing care plan must appropriately document these communications.
+Because RNs plan, coordinate, initiate, and implement a multidisciplinary team's approach to patient care, collaboration is crucial to communication.
+When patient conditions or situations exceed the RN's level of competency, the RN must be prepared to seek out other RNs with greater competency or other health care providers with differing knowledge and skillsets and actively cooperate to ensure patient safety (9).

 Clinical Reasoning

-Clinical reasoning is another integral component in the nursing process.
+Clinical reasoning is another integral component of the nursing process.
 RNs use critical thinking skills to problem-solve and make decisions in response to patients, their families, and the healthcare environment.
-RNs are accountable and responsible for the quality of nursing care provided and must exercise prudent and professional nursing judgment to ensure the standards of nursing practice are always met.
-(10,11)
+RNs are accountable and responsible for the quality of nursing care provided and must exercise prudent and professional nursing judgment to ensure the standards of nursing practice are always met (9).

 Employment Setting

 When an employer hires an RN to perform a job, the RN must ensure that it is safe and legal.
-Caution must be exercised not to overstep the legal parameters of nursing practice when an employer may not understand the limits of the RN scope of practice and makes an assignment that is not safe.
-The RN must determine before he or she engages in an activity or assignment whether he or she has the education, training, skill, competency, and physical and emotional ability to safely carry out the activity or assignment.
-The RN's duty is to always provide safe, compassionate, and comprehensive nursing care to patients.
-(10,11)
+Caution must be exercised to stay within the legal parameters of nursing practice when an employer may not understand the limits of the RN's scope of practice and makes an assignment that is not safe.
+Before engaging in an activity or assignment, the RN must determine whether he or she has the education, training, skill, competency, and physical and emotional ability to carry out the activity or assignment safely.
+The RN must always provide patients with safe, compassionate, and comprehensive nursing care (9).

-The RN, with a focus on patient safety, is required to function within the parameters of the legal scope of practice and in accordance with the federal, state, and local laws; rules and regulations; and policies, procedures, and guidelines of the employing health care institution or practice setting.
-The RN functions under his or her own license and assumes accountability and responsibility for the quality of care provided to patients and their families according to the standards of nursing practice.
-The RN demonstrates responsibility for continued competence in nursing practice and develops insight through reflection, self-analysis, self-care, and lifelong learning.
-(10,11)
+The RN, with a focus on patient safety, must function within the legal scope of practice and by the federal, state, and local laws, rules and regulations, and policies, procedures, and guidelines of the employing health care institution or practice setting.
+The RN functions under his or her license and assumes accountability and responsibility for the quality of care provided to patients and their families according to the standards of nursing practice.
+The RN demonstrates responsibility for continued competence in nursing practice and develops insight through reflection, self-analysis, self-care, and lifelong learning (9).

 The table below offers a brief synopsis of how the scope of practice for nurses differs based on educational preparation and level of licensure.
-These are minimum competencies but also set limits on what the LVN or RN can do at his or her given level of licensure, regardless of experience.
-(10,11)
+These are minimum competencies but also set limits on what the LVN or RN can do at his or her given level of licensure, regardless of experience (9).

 Synopsis of Differences in Scope of Practice for Licensed Vocational, Associate, Diploma and Baccalaureate Degree Nurses (4)